-• Every admission is unique but, in general, the persons who transition most effectively are those who have family/friends accompany them on the day of admission.
+Every admission is unique but, in general, the persons who transition most effectively are those who have family/friends accompany them on the day of admission.

-When possible the room should be arranged prior to admission.
-If not done in advance, family members and friends are encouraged to spend time helping to arrange the room at the time of admission, meeting with other persons who live there, as well as caregivers

-Photos, a comforter, favorite chair and clothing items are desirable

-Items must be identified with you loved ones name
+- When possible the room should be arranged prior to admission.
+If not done in advance, family members and friends are encouraged to spend time helping to arrange the room at the time of admission, meeting with other persons who live there, as well as caregivers - The room should be filled with personal items that make your loved one feel more at home - Photos, a comforter, favorite chair and clothing items are desirable - Items must be identified with you loved ones name

 Providing as much personal information as you can to the caregivers enables caregivers to better relate to your loved one, thereby easing the transition.
 Provide information on the following area to the caregiving staff:

-Medical issues Nutritional status

-Mobility status and specialized equipment needs

-Personal Care/Activities of Daily Living
+Medical issues Nutritional status Mobility status and specialized equipment needs Personal Care/Activities of Daily Living Living Environment Cognitive Status Spiritual Needs Lifestyle Choices Hobbies and favorite pastimes

-Living Environment

-Cognitive Status

-Spiritual Needs

-Lifestyle Choices

-Hobbies and favorite pastimes